cmmishra9/bootstrap-puresite/README.md

 # bootstrap-puresite
-a clean and simple bootstrap site
+A clean and pure bootstrap single page website template design for minimalistic veiw.